 Prerequisites: THR 131

 THR 133 - Musical Theater I

-Description: The study and performance of works from the musical theatre repertory, including musical comedy, reviews, operetta and basic vocal and movement skills.
-Theatre attendance and/or assistance in college productions required.
+Description: The study and performance of works from the musical theater repertory, including musical comedy, reviews, operetta and basic vocal and movement skills.
+Theater attendance and/or assistance in college productions required.